scrapinghub/scrapyrt/docs/source/api.rst

     - optional

     Must exist as method of scheduled spider, does not need to contain string "self".
-    If not passed or not found on spider default callback `parse`_ will be used.
+    If not passed default Scrapy callback `parse`_ will be used.
+If there is no spider method with name specified by callback argument or callback is not callable API will return 400 HTTP error.

+    Example request with callback: ``/crawl.json?url=https://quotes.toscrape.com/&spider_name=toscrape-css&callback=parse_page``

 errback
     - type: string
     - optional

     Scrapy errback for request made from spider.
-It must exist as method of scheduled spider, otherwise exception will be raised.
+It must exist as method of scheduled spider, otherwise API will return 400 HTTP error.
 String does not need to contain 'self'.
+    Defaults to None, can be adjusted with `DEFAULT_ERRBACK_NAME`_ setting.

+    Example request with errback: ``/crawl.json?url=https://quotes.toscrape.com/&spider_name=toscrape-css&errback=my_errback``

 max_requests
     - type: integer